 - Break the Cutie: What she did to Ivy; presumably, what was done to her as a slave.

-- Cute Bruiser: A pretty, apparently young woman who packs a BIG punch.
+- Cute Bruiser: A pretty, apparently young woman who packs a big punch (both magically and physically).

-- From Nobody to Nightmare: She started out as an underage hooker (though she wasn't underage for Roman Greece).
+- From Nobody to Nightmare: She started out as an underage hooker (though she wasn't underage by the standards of Roman Greece).
 Now she's a powerful mage responsible for some of the most abominable crimes in human history.

-- The Sociopath: is responsible for many of the most horrific wars and ethnic cleansings in human history
+- The Sociopath: Implied to be such, what with her being responsible for many of the most horrific wars and ethnic cleansings in recorded human history.

 - Shock and Awe: Her preferred style of magic.